jeffrosenberg/how-to-use-the-internet/navigation/searching.md

 All search engines share a basic design in common: They start with a search box where you enter your search query.
 You can execute your search by clicking a button or pressing `enter`.
 After that, you're shown a list of results, each of which is a [link](/navigation/links) to a website that matches your search.

-{% include figure.html url="/images/todo.png" description="TODO: place an image" %}
+{% include figure.html url="/images/search-example.png" description="A Google search for 'how to search the internet'" %}

 Common search engines include: